TwizzFishy/Minecraft-DSCI100-Project/README.md

 2. **Exploratory Data Analysis (EDA)**
    - Generate summary statistics for key variables
-   - Visualize distributions and relationships (e.g., bar plots, boxplots)
+   - Visualize distributions and relationships

 3. **Modeling**
-   - Use logistic regression to model the probability of newsletter subscription
+   - Use knn classification to see which group has a higher chance of being predicted as a news letter subscriber
    - Evaluate model accuracy and interpret coefficients
-   - Consider including alternative models if time permits

 4. **Results and Interpretation**
    - Present key findings with plots and tables